LeonLow97/stock-market-broker-restapi-java-springboot/README.md

 - Error Handling
 - 3-Tier Architecture: Repository, Service and Web.

+## Assumptions

+- Stock orders are placed *before the market opens* and will only be filled if the limit order price is within the low and high price after the market opens.

 ## Authentication Endpoints

 | Method | Endpoint      | Description                                      |